 Duo Improvisation over a tune

 You hear duo performances all the time and playing in this setting can push you to improve your musicianship and creativity.
-Listen carefully to this duo of Trane playing the tune Four with someone tapping out rhythms on what sounds like a table on this bootleg recording.
+Check out this duo of Trane playing the tune Four with someone tapping out rhythms on what sounds like a table on this bootleg recording…

 Free Duo Improvisation

 Just as you can improvise freely by yourself, you can improvise freely with another player.

 This type of playing can be extremely beneficial for your creativity and musical freedom.
 Not only do you have to create melodies and rhythms out of thin air, you have to listen to and react to someone else doing the same.